MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 Workplace Analytics Azure Templates include the Organizational Network Analysis template that enables you to visualize connections within your organization, pinpoint collaboration patterns, and drive change.

-Workplace Analytics provides several metrics to help you visualize and analyze formal and informal relationships within your organization.
+Workplace Analytics has several metrics to help you visualize and analyze formal and informal relationships within your organization.
 This analysis can help you shape a business strategy that improves communication, making your business more effective and sustainable.

 ## To add new network analysis

 1. In Workplace Analytics Azure Templates, select **Organizational Network Analysis**.
 2. On the **Organizational Network Analysis** page, select **Add New Analysis** at top right in the table heading.
-3. For **Define Analysis Settings**, enter a name and select a path to the data set for the new network graph.
+3. For **Define Analysis Settings**, enter a name and select a path to the dataset for the new network graph.
 4. For **Specify Interaction Thresholds**, select the applicable thresholds for the following and then select **Next**:

    * **Max Duration Threshold of each interaction** - select the maximum number of hours for each interaction.